nd-pc/PotreeConverter/README.md

 Therefore, the strorage requirement for the PotreeConverter is about 13 times the input data size.
 THe MPI implementation of the PotreeConverter reduces the storage requirement by partitioning the input data and processing the partitions.
 The partitions are merged to generate the final output.
 The storag requirement for the MPI implementation is
 13 times the size of the largest partition.

+### Requirements
+The implementation is tested with OpenMPI 4.1.1 which implements the MPI 3.1 standard.
+It may work with other MPI implementations that support the MPI 3.1 standard, but it is not guaranteed.
+Other requirements are the same as the original PotreeConverter.
+The tool is designed to run on a cluster with SLURM or PBS scheduler.

 ### Building PotreeConverterMPI